 - If you want to apologize, don’t just say “I’m sorry.”
 This phrase alone is hollow.
 Instead, explain that you understand their specific point about X and Y and that you took things too far.
 Or say that you’re sorry for a specific act.
 Otherwise, it’s useless.

 - Much like the blanket “I’m sorry,” avoid saying that you didn’t mean it.
 This doesn’t do anything.
 You may not have meant them, but words are already said.
 You can’t take them back.
 You can, however, apologize for saying specific things and explain to them that you understand why they were so hurtful.
 Taking ownership helps.

 - Speak to their love language.
 Do they appreciate acts of service?
 Affection?
 Quality time?
 Do something that appeals to that core instinct in them.

-- Forgive yourself.
+- Forgive yourself, and them.
 We all make mistakes.
 Acknowledging that you made an error — and forming habits that will work to ensure it doesn’t go this far again — is important.
 The only way to truly recover from a fight is to learn from it.